 OceanWatch has been working in the bushfire space since mid-2020, compiling recommendations for protecting fish habitat post-bushfires, and building mapping tools to plan appropriate responsive actions.
 Most recently, we have been focusing on assessing and restoring mangrove forests destroyed by the Black Summer bushfires, and running community resilience events in Southern NSW.

-A natural sequence of events occurs following bushfires which sees ash high in nutrients enter streams and then oceans with rainfall.
+A natural sequence of events occurs following bushfires, seeing ash high in nutrients entering streams and oceans with rainfall.
 This and other processes can lead to outcomes very unfavourable for our aquatic life often resulting in migration to better water if possible, extreme animal stress or fish kills.
-In a world with human development such as farming and building and limits on the extent of natural processes such as back burning and putting out lightning strikes, the impacts of a bushfire can be severe.
+In a world with human development such as farming and coastal building and limits on the extent of natural processes such as back burning and putting out lightning strikes, the impacts of a bushfire can be severe.
 Not only at the time of the fire but in the days, weeks and months post fire.

-This project is supported by the Australian Government’s investment in bushfire recovery for wildlife and their habitats.
+This Landcare Led Bushfire Recovery project is supported by the Australian Government’s Bushfire Recovery Program for Wildlife and their Habitat.

 For more information about OceanWatch projects on bushfire recovery, please reach out to email@example.com